 During his 30 year career, Chief Chapman has worked his way up from a Patrolman, a Sergeant and Lieutenant in the Traffic Division, and Deputy Chief of Police.
 He was appointed Chief in 2019.

 He attended the U.S. Army Military Police School and graduated from Harrison County Law Enforcement Training Academy.
-During his time in the military he received two Army achievement metals.
-Deputy Chief Chapman is also a qualified fire arms instructor and police motorcycle instructor.
+During his time in the military he received two Army achievement medals.
+Chief Chapman is a 2016 graduate of the FBI/MS Command College.
+Chief Chapman has previously been a certified firearms instructor and police motorcycle instructor.

 Joe Don Cunningham, Deputy Chief of Police

 Deputy Chief Cunningham is a 1983 graduate from Moss Point High School.
 He started his law enforcement career in 1986, where he began as a Dispatcher.
 He has also held the position of Patrol Officer, Detective, Sergeant, Lieutenant and Deputy Chief of Police.
 During his career, he has been the lead detective on numerous high profile cases.
 He has also worked closely with the F.B.I.
 Safe Street Task Force, U.S. Customs Blue Lighting Task Force, U.S. Marshal's Drug Enforcement Administration, along with state and local agency task forces.
 He is a 2018 graduate of the FBI/MS Command College.
 Deputy Chief Cunningham is married, has ten children and four stepchildren.
 He hopes to follow in his late father, Chief Jack Cunningham's, footsteps by becoming Chief of Police.